 Printing and copying

-The photocopier outside the Upper Library also offers scanning and colour printing.
+The photocopier in the Lower Library also offers scanning and colour printing.
 It is maintained by the college Computing Office.

 The JCR & MCR DVD collection is housed in the Upper Library.
 You may borrow a DVD for up to 7 days (no renewals) by scanning it out in the usual way.